jlomnitz/toolbox-updater/README.md

 To install, one must first have access to the C library repository and it must be cloned [default location is ~/Documents/design-space-c-toolbox].

-Once the repository is cloned, first time installation of the library should use the following command:
+Once the repository is cloned, first time installation of the library should use the following command,

     sudo ./toolbox_update.py --stable --glpk-dependency

-alternatively, to install the latest release version:
+which instructs the update script to download and install a modified version of the GNU Linear Programming Kit, a dependency, that supports analysis of multiple linear programming problems in parallel.
+The update script build the most recent stable version of the toolbox, which is recommended over the current release version.
+Alternatively, one may install the latest release version through the following command,

     sudo ./toolbox_update.py --release --glpk-dependency

 ### Updating the toolbox ###

 To update these packages to the latest release versions: